-1. Online Moodle enabled tests comprising MCQ, short answer and descriptive answer type questions have been introduced in the select course.

-2. Tests are taken in 'safe browser' mode so that no unfair means can take place.

-3. Online assignments, quizzes and viva voce introduced in few courses.

-4. Open book exams have experimented.

-5. All evaluated answer sheets are shown to students for any redressal if at all.

-6. Hybrid pedagogy of online teaching through LMS blended with contact classes is in place for all courses across the university.

-7. More and more application based question papers are encouraged.

-8. More and more focus given to student participation in class room, presentation, viva voce etc.

-9. Encryption and decryption of roll no done to avoid student identity.

-10. Double valuation check introduced to ensure that no question is left out and the total is correct.

-11. The centralized evaluation system is already in place.

-- 12. The result is declared within 1-2 weeks. - 13.
+- 1. Online Moodle enabled tests comprising MCQ, short answer and descriptive answer type questions have been introduced in select course. - 2.
+Tests are taken in 'safe browser' mode so that no unfair means can take place. - 3.
+Online assignments, quizzes and viva voce introduced in few courses. - 4.
+Open book exams have been experimented. - 5.
+All evaluated answer sheets are shown to students for any redressal if at all. - 6.
+Hybrid pedagogy of online teaching through LMS blended with contact classes is in place for all courses across the university. - 7.
+More and more application based question papers are encouraged. - 8.
+More and more focus given to student participation in class room, presentation, viva voce etc. - 9.
+Encryption and decryption of roll no done to avoid student identity. - 10.
+Double valuation check introduced to ensure that no question is left out and the total is correct. - 11.
+Centralized evaluation system is already in place. - 12.
+Result is declared within 1-2 weeks. - 13.
 Plans to introduce barcoding system is in place.
-Very shortly it will be introduced. - 2.9 No. of faculty members involved in curriculum Restructuring/revision/syllabus development as a member of Board of Study/Faculty/Curriculum Development workshop
+Very shortly it will be introduced. - 2.9 No. of faculty members involved in curriculum Restructuring/revision/syllabus development as member of Board of Study/Faculty/Curriculum Development workshop

+Almost 90% of the faculty members